benyoo5222/amazon-connect-starter-kit/README.md

 - S3 Bucket for Amazon Connect Data Storage
 - KMS Key for Amazon Connect Data (Encryption and Decryption)
 - KMS Key Alias (`alias/{Your Stack Name}/connect/{Environment}`)
-- IAM Role for any identity in the account to use the KMS Key
 - Amazon Connect Instance Storage Configurations
+  - Call Recordings
-  - Call Recordings (Encrypted with KMS Key created by this template)
+    - Encrypted with KMS Key created by this template
+  - Chat Transcripts
-  - Chat Transcripts (Encrypted with KMS Key created by this template)
+    - Encrypted with KMS Key created by this template
+  - Scheduled Reports
-  - Scheduled Reports (Encrypted with KMS Key created by this template)
+    - Encrypted with KMS Key created by this template
+- Kinesis Stream for Amazon Connect Data (CR and Agent Event)
+- Kinesis Firehose for Amazon Connect Data (CR)
+- Kinesis Video Stream for Amazon Connect Data
+  - Encrypted by KMS Key created by this template

 ## AWS CLI Configuration